Map Services Online

 One characteristic of the e-commerce boom was that dot-com's were willing to give away services for free, just to "capture eyeballs" on the Web.
 Naturally, when faced with such overwhelming competition, the desktop map application vendors found it difficult to sell their wares at a fee, and folded or were gobbled up.

 Not only have the original map services expanded their functionality, but several Internet heavyweights got into the act, including Yahoo, Microsoft, and Google.
 Now there are more such options to choose from, which can leave the average Internet user a bit confused as to which ones are the best.
-We will make a brief survey of the major free online map services, and see what they have to offer.
+I will make a brief survey of the major free online map services, and see what they have to offer.

-While the map services that we will discuss have unique capabilities — as well as unique weaknesses — they all share some basic functionality.
+While the map services that I will discuss have unique capabilities — as well as unique weaknesses — they all share some basic functionality.
 Most critical of all is presenting street maps, in color, with freeways, major roads, waterways, state and county boundaries, airports, parks, and other important features clearly labeled.
 The mapping systems allow the user to zoom in and out — zooming in to the extent that every road pictured is labeled, and zooming out to the extent that the entire continental United States can be seen as a whole.

 All of the worthy map services allow the user to center the map at any valid street address or primary landmark, such as an airport.
 Given that the map data providers store in their databases almost all of the current addresses in the United States, misspellings are usually not a problem, and the correct address can be suggested.
 In addition, the user can pan in eight different directions.